aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 <small>Click the image to navigate to the full WebPageTest results</small>

-Seems the browser re-uses the cached OCSP response.
-Cool.

-But, Firefox sends the request for `http://ocsp.pki.goog/gts1o1` again while on the first view run that was served with `Cache-Control: public, max-age=86400`.
-Same for `http://status.geotrust.com/` which was first served with `Cache-Control: max-age=128876`.
-I can't explain why Firefox does not re-use these OCSP responses from cache.
+Hooray!
+The request to `ocsp2.globalsign.com` did not go out.
+Apparently Firefox cached the OCSP response for T-mobile's certificate and used that.

+To my surprise, Firefox again sends OCSP requests for `http://ocsp.pki.goog/gts1o1` and  `http://status.geotrust.com/`.
+This is odd because just earlier Firefox received OCSP responses with explicit 'do cache' headers: `Cache-Control: public, max-age=86400` and `Cache-Control: max-age=128876` respectively.
+I don't have an explanation for this, so let's move on.

-Now, what happens if Fastly does not respond at all?
+The next question to answer is: what happens if GlobalSign's OCSP responder does not respond at all?

 <a href="https://webpagetest.org/result/191209_5J_abe11450c6aa3f8cde10ec3596cc9329/1/details/#waterfall_view_step1" class="no-styling">
 	<img loading="lazy" class="responsive-ugh" src="/static/img/waterfall-charts/dv-cert-no-ocsp-staple-blocked-firefox-waterfall-small.png" width="530" height="199" alt="DV Certificate Without OCSP Staple - Responder blocked - Firefox - Waterfall Chart">